scipy-conference/scipy_proceedings/papers/scott_sievert/next.rst

 3. ``processAnswer``, which processes the human's answer
 4. ``getModel``, which gets the results and is shown on the dashboard

+These function handle various objects to displayed in each query (e.g., the New Yorker displays one text object in every query for a rating).
+By default, these objects or `target` are abstracted to an integer index (though the other information is still accessible).
+This means that a particular target is referred to only by index (e.g., the user is seeing target :math:`i`, not ``foo.png``).

+All these functions are implemented in Python, and we provide easy access other tasks needed for adaptive algorithms (database access, background jobs).

 Arguments and returns
 """""""""""""""""""""

-These algorithms handle various objects to displayed in each query (e.g., the New Yorker displays one text object in every query for a rating).
-By default, these objects are abstracted to an integer identifier (though the other information is still accessible).
-That means these algorithms mirror the implementation in academic papers: objects are referred to by an integer index (i.e., object :math:`i`).

-The arguments and return values for all algorithm functions are specified exactly in a YAML-based schema.
+We treat each algorithm as a black box -- NEXT only needs each algorithm function to accept and return specific values.
+These arguments and return values for all algorithm functions are specified exactly in a YAML-based schema.
 Every algorithm has to create a mapping from the specified inputs to the specified outputs.

-This allows treating an algorithm like a black-box.
+NEXT verifies the inputs and output to/from algorithms and can also include a description of each parameter.
+This means that YAML schema is always up to date and is self-documenting.
+Changing this schema means different arguments are passed to every algorithm, and we offer flexibility by allowing arguments of any type to be passed (via ``type: any``).

 This schema depends on ``Algs.yaml`` (e.g., in ``apps/[application]/algs/Algs.yaml``) and contains four root level keys for each of ``initExp``, ``getQuery``, ``processAnswer``, and ``getModel``.
 Each one of these sections describes the input arguments and returns values by ``args`` and ``rets`` respectively.
 These sections are filled with type specifications that describe the name and type of the various keyword arguments.

 For example, a particular ``Algs.yaml`` may include